ErickRodrCodes/cra-template-ts-electron-react-eslint-prettier-airbnb/README.md

 # cra-template-ts-electron-react-eslint-prettier-airbnb

-An All-in-one template to create Electron applications for Create React App with TypeScript and SASS/SCSS files.
-It includes also Prettier and ESLint with configurations recommended by AirBnB,  and support for Recoil State Management Library.
+An All-in-one template to create Electron applications with Create React App.
+The template includes:
+- TypeScript 4.1.13
+- React 17
+- Recoil
+- ESLint & Prettier with AirBnB Settings
+- Support for SASS/SCSS files
+- Electron 11 with electron-forge operations to build and develop executable files

 # Requirements
 - Node.js 12.16.3 or greater